luisfeliz79/ADLDSInfo/README.md

 # ADLDSInfo

+### DESCRIPTION
 A PowerShell Script to document Microsoft Active Directory Lightweight Directory Service (AD LDS) Deployments

-### DESCRIPTION
-A Script which allows you to document an AD LDS Environment.

 It can do the following: